TaiPhamD/WindowsShutDownWS/README.md

 # WindowsShutDownWS
-This WebService will host an endpoint locally on the computer to listen for an HTTPS request/post to initiate windows shutdown or restart (including changing UEFI BootOrder id).
+This WebService will host an endpoint locally on the computer to listen for an HTTPS request/post to initiate windows shutdown or restart (including changing UEFI BootNext id).
 A good example would to use IFTTT webhook to trigger an HTTPS post after receiving a Google Assistant or Alexa command.
 The shutdown process is done by calling the windows shutdown procedure via a windows DLL.

-Currently the restart command will change UEFI BootOrder ID based on Google Assistant Ingredient.
-The mapping of the Ingrediant and BootOrder ID is based on config.json.
-You can run uefiscanner.exe to figure out your BootOrderID and use decimal ID (not hex) when configuring JSON.
+Currently the restart command will change UEFI BootNext ID based on Google Assistant Ingredient.
+The mapping of the Ingrediant and BootNext ID is based on config.json.
+You can run uefiscanner.exe to figure out your BootNext and use decimal ID (not hex) when configuring JSON.
 You can also use Linux efibootmgr --verbose to figure out your bootID however remember to convert to Decimal from hex.

 Binary link:
 - webserverApp : https://github.com/TaiPhamD/WindowsShutDownWS/releases